cloudjee/wavemaker/README.md

     mvn clean install
 </pre>

-If git is in the path of the build environment, the commit SHA1 object name will be recorded in studio's boot.js and the installer's version file.
+If git is in the path of the build environment, the last commit SHA1 object name will be recorded in boot.js and the installer's version file.

 Dojo Build
 ----------